InterworldTransport/Clados/Readme.txt

 	cladosFTest		- The JUnit tests that support cladosF

-If you don't know what a Clifford Algebra is, consider yourself encouraged to read about them elsewhere.
-Geometric Algebras are a variation on a theme, so don't bypass content describing them.
-In a nutshell, they offer a mathematical formalism combining many of the disparate tools of geometry enabling one to wield them in the ways we've become accustomed to from algebra.
-In particular, the approach contained in this library evolved from one developed at UC Davis between the late 1970's and early 1990's.
-It is intended to support physical models in the style taught by Prof. Ken Greider.
+If you don't know what a Clifford Algebra is, consider yourself encouraged to read about them.
+Geometric Algebras are a modeling choice variations, so don't bypass content describing them either.
+They all offer a single mathematical formalism combining many disparate tools of geometry enabling one to wield them in the algebraic ways.

+The tools contained in this library evolved from work done at UC Davis between the late 1970's and early 1990's.
+It is intended to support physical models that rely upon geometry in the style taught by Prof. Ken Greider.

 There is a project related book that might help, but it is admittedly stale AND doesn't have introductory material.
 The book focuses upon package contents, what they do and why, and finishes with usage examples largely associated with physics simulations.
-Two parts are now stale.
-The first involves the API and the second involves how Mechanics is modeled on a multivector basis.

-The physics models described in the book will not survive unchanged once this library reaches version 2.0, let alone once the physics packages are started.
-This library and the book are actually an exploration/research project regarding polycovariance and the broader meaning of 'meaning' in physical models.
+Two significant parts are very stale: the API and the Mechanics model.
+The physics models in the book will not survive unchanged when this library reaches version 2.0, so treat the library and book as an exploration/research project regarding polycovariance and the broader meaning of 'meaning' in physical models.
 Maintain a healthy sense of skepticism... and try things for yourself.

 https://docs.google.com/open?id=0B9BesRp5Ts5FM00yNTlva0dlbEE